maksud51/ML-Engineer---Task/README.md

 - 📂 **[Download Trained Model from Google Drive](https://drive.google.com/drive/folders/1DAXbUXL5cI3cbgyXOGxj2MSDD9LPqrkI?usp=drive_link)**

-Alternatively, you can find the link in the `Trained_Model_Link.txt` file included in this repository.
+Alternatively, it can find the link in the `Trained_Model_Link.txt` file included in this repository.

 ## How to Use